Billaferd/QuantumNexus/Card Creation Guidelines.md

 ## Example

 First, we will select the card type.
-In this case it will be a Unit type card.
+In this case, it will be a Unit type card.

-Second we determine Domain Points, for this example we will allocate 1 point to Technology and 1 point to Divinity.
+Second, we determine Domain Points; for this example, we will allocate 1 point to Technology and 1 point to Divinity.

 We can select one discipline from technology and divinity each.
-In this case we will use Nano-technology and Divine Aura.
+In this case, we will use Nano-technology and Divine Aura.

-We have two total domain points so that means we have between 4 and 10 CP available.
-Let's start at 6 CP, for the deployment cost.
+We have two total domain points, so we have between 4 and 10 CP available.
+Let's start at 6 CP for the deployment cost.

-For the general feel we will select the following values:
+For the general feel, we will select the following values:

 - Malevolence: Malevolent
 - Utility: Neutral